dj66635/mtga-code-grabber/README.md

 ### 4. Run it

-Install the required packages
+Install the required packages.
 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```

 You're ready.
-Run the program on a terminal.
-Fingers crossed.
+Run the program on a terminal. 🤞
 ```
 python main.py
 ```